How our brains work, what we do and why we do it.

 Step 6: Delivery Model

-Our delivery model cuts to the very heart of every modern DX effort - the ability to aggressively deliver solutions that accelerate response time to changes in the customer journey.
-In practice, this translates to implementing rapid feedback loops, frictionless decision-making, and the ability to quantifiably measure progress - whether your Lighthouse project includes process automation, system automation, the introduction of modern technologies, or other DX activities.
+Our delivery model cuts to the very heart of every modern technology effort - the ability to aggressively deliver solutions that accelerate response time to changes in the customer journey.
+In practice, this translates to implementing rapid feedback loops, frictionless decision-making, and the ability to quantifiably measure progress - whether your Lighthouse project includes process automation, system automation, the introduction of modern technologies, or other technology activities.

 Step 7: Assessment & Re-prioritization